War3zuk/War3zuk-FarmLife-v3-Enhanced/War3zuk FarmLife v3 Enhanced/Patch Notes.md

 Removed BeeHive Honey (Not Needed)
 Removed BeeHive Recipe (Not Needed)
 Fixed 25 Recipes For GasOven
-Reset Groth Timers From 2 Testing To (62)
+Reset Growth Timers From 2 Testing To (62)

 Version 1.08